TheWallOfDucks/chaos-duck/README.md

 # About

 Chaos Lambda is a small tool for testing resiliency and recoverability of AWS-based architectures.
 Once configured and deployed, it will randomly terminate or otherwise interfere<sup>**[*](#features)**</sup> with the operation of your EC2 instances and ECS tasks.
 It is inspired by Netflix's [Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey), but instead of requiring an EC2 instance to run on, it uses AWS Lambda.
-Think of it as Chaos Monkey rebuilt with 2016 tech.
+Think of it as Chaos Monkey rebuilt with modern tech.

 ## Installation